-Sports Complex and one of several facilites that will remain after the Games as an adventure sports activity center known as Parque Radical or the "X-Park".
+Sports Complex and one of several facilites that remain after the Games as an adventure sports activity center known as Parque Radical or the "X-Park".

 Faced with an extremely time- challenged schedule for completing the facility in advance of the 2016 Games, WPI's helped shorten design timeframes and kept construction on schedule for successful completion.
 The City of Rio's Sport Venues Technical Coordinator Eduardo Mazzi observed, "WPI's commitment has been essential to achieving our goals.”